snorresvendsen/hello-world/README.md

 # hello-world

-My coding journey:
+Sloppy hobbyist coder since 1982!

-1982: Commodore Basic.
+1982: Commodore.
-1985: MSX Basic.
+1985: MSX.
-1989: Turbo Pascal.
+1989: Turbo Pascal, some 8086 assembly.
 2013: Common Lisp.
-2016: Clojure.

-"Noob" is not only an insult, it's also a state of mind.
+"Noob" is a state of mind.
+Procrastinate with impunity!